-If you are accused of Grand Larceny or Petit Misdemeanor Larceny in Prince William County or Manassas, it is essential that you talk with an experienced Virginia criminal defense attorney to learn your legal rights and what potential defenses you may present to fight the charges against you.
+If you are accused of Grand Larceny or Petit Misdemeanor Larceny in Prince William County or Manassas, it is essential that you talk with an experienced Virginia criminal defense attorney to learn your legal rights and how you may be able to fight the charges against you.
 The same holds true for Stafford County charges of Grand Larceny or Petite Larceny, and any other region in Virginia.

 Shoplifting is a form of either petit larceny or grand larceny in which you steal goods, alter the price tag on goods or otherwise take merchandise without paying the required purchase price.
-You can be convicted of shoplifting without ever taking the item since concealing merchandise in a store can constitute evidence of intent to shoplift.
+You can be convicted of shoplifting without ever taking the item since concealing merchandise in a store can be evidence of your intent to shoplift.
 It has a separate section in Virginia law because there are phrases and words in the law that help convict someone of shoplifting.
 You can be detained by the store personnel, if they have probable cause to suspect you shoplifted, for up to one hour to wait for police officers to arrive.

 Fraud crimes are also crimes against property.
 Fraud crimes include computer fraud; identity theft and counterfeiting .

 Damaging public buildings or property involves breaking into public buildings, and/or damaging books or magazines in public libraries.
 Graffiti or tagging may also constitute damaging public buildings.
-Depending on the amount of damage done, the crime may either be a class 1 misdemeanor (for damage less than $1000) or a Class 6 felony (for damage exceeding $1000).
+Depending on the amount of damage done, the crime may either be a misdemeanor (for damage less than $1000) or a felony (for damage more than $1000).

 Arson involves setting a fire to cause destruction or damage.
 Arson may be either a Class 2 felony or Class 3 felony and, depending on the circumstances, may result in a sentence of up to 20 years of jail time.